Out-of-Unit Membership Guidelines

 For example, if you live in the Neighborhood 1st Ward but there is no sign language branch or ward near you, while your membership record stays in your nearby ward, the ward clerk can create an out-of-unit membership record to be transferred to the Utah Valley Ward (Sign Language).

-For children initially participating in Primary classes, we recommend that out-of-unit records be created for the child and at least one or both parents/guardians.
+For children who decide to regularly participate in Primary classes, we recommend that out-of-unit records be created for the child and at least one or both parents/guardians.

 First, contact your local bishop and inform him of your desire to participate in this program.
 There is a link below to a sample letter you can give to your bishop and ward clerk.